TUDelftGeodesy/RIPPL/README.md

 To start your first SAR processing using RIPPL you should also set your user and environment settings.
 You can find the installation code as a jupyter notebook .../rippl/user_setup.ipynb or as a regular python script .../rippl/user_setup.py.
+The latter can be run from the command line in the right folder:

+    > python user_setup.py

 This will set your accounts to download Sentinel-1 data and external DEMs and create a folder structure for the SAR, orbit, DEM and GIS database as well as a place to store your radar datastacks.

 The output of the setup scripts will be saved as a .txt file (.../rippl/user_settings.txt), which you can edit